-Enable automatic address deduplication
+Enable automatic address and phone number deduplication

 If you have Address Verification turned on in your account, all addresses in your database are being automatically normalized on an ongoing basis.